kdoore/1335GitBook/project-3-main-tab.md

      //draw big rectangle to clear screen
      //reset clearButton.
  }

- //call .clicked for other buttons
+ //call clicked for other buttons -
+ //call clicked for buttonGroup, colorScheme
 }  //end mouseClicked
 ```

+###VertexPattern Functions
+At the bottom of the main tab you can put code to draw your vertexPatterns, these functions should be modified so they
+PS